 What are Inherent Fabrics and Fibers?

 Inherent fabrics and fibers do not need to be chemically treated.
-The flame resistant properties are an essential characteristic of the fiber chemistry.
-Once again these fibers are flame resistant fibers, but from creation of the fibers.
+The FR properties are an essential characteristic of the fiber chemistry.
+Once again these fibers are FR fibers, but from creation of the fibers.
 Both inherent fabrics and fibers cannot lose their flame resistant properties from normal wear or laundering.
 The garment will keep its flame resistant characteristics throughout its life.

 Modacrylic fibers are the most popular inherent fibers.
 They are primarily used in blends with other inherent flame resistant fibers.
 The modacrylic fibers are often combined with various percentages of lyocell, para-aramid or polyamide imide fibers.
 These combinations make a durable fabric that meets NFPA 70E CAT2 and NFPA 2112 standards.
 Another popular inherent fiber is NOMEX.
 In clothing applications, NOMEX comes as a stand alone fiber or often in a blend with KEVLAR.